fmahoudeau/MiCT-Net-PyTorch/README.md

 This section reports test results for the following experiments:
  * MiCT-ResNet-18 versus 3D-ResNet-18
- * MiCT-ResNet-18 with varying kernel sizes for the first 3D convolution
+ * MiCT-ResNet-18 with varying kernel sizes for the first 3D convolution: 3x7x7x, 5x7x7, and 7x7x7

 The models are evaluated against the **top1** and **top5** accuracies.
 All results are averaged across the 3 standard splits. **MiCT-ResNet-18 leads by 1.4 point while being 3.1 times faster** which confirms the validity of the approach of the authors.
-It remains to be seen what happens if MiCT-ResNet-18 was pre-trained on both ImageNet & Kinetics.
-Let me know if you have access to this dataset and are willing to contribute !
+The memory size is given for the processing of one video clip of 16 frames at a time (ie. batch size of one).

 |                                                         | Parameters  | Top1 / Top5     | Memory size |     FPS     |
 |---------------------------------------------------------|-------------|-----------------|-------------|-------------|
 | [MiCT-ResNet-18](results/MiCT-ResNet-18-7x7x7.jpg)      | 16.1M       | **63.2** / 83.7 | 985 MB      | **1981**    |
 | [3D-ResNet-18](results/3D-ResNet-18.jpg)                | 33.3M       | 61.8 / 83.3     | 1045 MB     | 644         |

+As shown below, the size of the first 3D kernel has a significant impact on the efficiency of the MiCT-ResNet architecture.
+Harvesting 7 consecutive RGB input frames provides the best accuracy but impacts inference speed.

 | First 3D kernel size    | Parameters  | Top1 / Top5     | Memory size |     FPS     |
 |-------------------------|-------------|-----------------|-------------|-------------|
 | 3x7x7                   | 16.01M      | 61.4 / 83.3     | 983 MB      | 2380        |
 | 5x7x7                   | 16.03M      | 62.7 / 83.4     | 985 MB      | 2147        |
 | 7x7x7                   | 16.05M      | **63.2** / 83.7 | 985 MB      | 1981        |

+It remains to be seen how MiCT-ResNet-18 and 3D-ResNet-18 compare if they were both pre-trained on ImageNet & Kinetics.
+Let me know if you have access to the Kinetics data set and are willing to contribute!

 ## Training on Your Own